 One of the proudest traditions of the Boston Marathon, is the team annually running in honor of the Boston Police Foundation, a non-profit organization providing funds to support programs which allow Boston Police officers to enhance public safety throughout the city.

-This year, navigating the 26+ miles from Hopkinton to Copley Square for the BPF will be Dina Safa and Jeff Kirkchick of Boston.
-Each running their first marathon, the duo are honored to be representing the Boston Police Foundation.
+This year, navigating the 26+ miles from Hopkinton to Copley Square for the BPF were Dina Safa and Jeff Kirkchick of Boston.
+Each running their first marathon, the duo were honored to be representing the Boston Police Foundation.

 “Running for an organization that protects and serves our city is a privilege,” says Dina, whose significant other himself is a veteran of the Boston Police Department for 14 years.
 “The mission of the BPF is closely aligned with my beliefs.
 The BPF has done extensive work in mental health advocacy and resiliency programs for the brave men and women of the Boston Police Department.”

 “I lived in Back Bay in 2013 when the marathon bombing happened and remember how much the police and first responders were heroes that day,” he reflects.
 “They really embodied the spirit of Boston and helped coin the phrase ‘Boston Strong.’
 Unfortunately, so many people are demonizing these heroes today who risk their lives day in and day out and I figured I would rather put my money where my mouth is and support them.”

 Dina, who for the past eight years has worked as a 911 dispatcher/call taker, knows first-hand the bravery and commitment to public safety first responders put out every day, and the challenges that come with that.

 “I’m the most important First Responder you will never see,” she explains.
 “My job is to find the calm in the chaos and to keep our first responders on the street safe.”